 General clothing

 Many people debate the merits of trousers vs shorts, but it really comes down to personal preference and how cold you generally get.
-A pair of shorts and a t-shirt are usually fine for most stretches of the Camino but bear in mind that some of the mountainous areas can get very cold in the evening, so remember to bring at least one jumper.
+A pair of shorts and a moisture-wicking t-shirt are usually fine for most stretches of the Camino, but bear in mind that some of the mountainous areas can get very cold in the evening, so remember to bring at least one jumper.

 Hats & gloves